pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 - You can get guidance for your projects in one session: **28.05.2025** from **15:00 to 18:00**.
 There are no lectures from 11.06.2025.

-- Submits a max.
-10-page research report.
-The deadline to submit your report is **July 9th** (end of day).
-You can submit over Teach Center and a jupyter notebook with the code used during the project.
+- Submit a maximum 10-page research report and a Jupyter notebook with the code used during the project.
+The deadline to submit your report is July 9th (end of day).
+You can submit it to the Teach Center.

-- Reports must be in PDF, following the scientific paper format: Introduction, Methodology, Results, Discussion, Limitations, and Conclusions. **Do not submit Python code or notebooks.**
+-Reports must be in PDF format and follow the scientific paper format: Introduction, Methodology, Results, Discussion, Limitations, and Conclusions.

 ## Further clarifications